codeporting-translator/Docs/en/translator/cs2java/application-console/application-console-args.md

     ['-oldfolderpath', '-oldfolderpath(compareandsync)'] Old folder (Folder with the old version of the java project) ['-newfolderpath', '-newfolderpath(compareandsync)'] New folder (Folder with the new version of the java project) ['-outputfolderpath', '-outputfolderpath(compareandsync)'] Result java folder (Folder with java project to which the merge will be applied)

-    Extension assembly name: CodePorting.Extensions.Applications.Tools.ConfigMigrator.ConfigMigratorToolExtension
-    ['-migrateconfig', '-migrateconfig(migrateconfig)'] migrateConfig (Migrates the old configuration file to the new format) ['-configsourcepath', '-configsourcepath(migrateconfig)'] Old config file path (Path of the old config file) ['-destinationpath', '-destinationpath(migrateconfig)'] Destination folder path (Path of the new config file directory)
+    ['-syncfoldermappingspath', '-syncfoldermappingspath(compareandsync)'] Mappings Config File Path (Path to the file with folders mapping rules)

     Extension assembly name: CodePorting.Extensions.Applications.Tools.Analysis.AnalyzeToolExtension
     ['-analyze', '-analyze(analyze)'] analyze
-    ['-sourcepaths', '-sourcepaths(analyze)'] Source paths (Source paths for analysis) ['-destinationpath(analyze)'] Destination path (The path for storing the analysis result)
+    ['-sourcepaths', '-sourcepaths(analyze)'] Source paths (Source paths for analysis) ['-destinationpath', '-destinationpath(analyze)'] Destination path (The path for storing the analysis result)

+    Extension assembly name: CodePorting.Extensions.Applications.Tools.TranslationAttributes.TranslationAttributesToolExtension
+    ['-translationattributes', '-translationattributes(translationattributes)'] TranslationAttributes (Tool for storing attributes in config and code snippets in dedicated folder)
+    ['-solutionpath', '-solutionpath(translationattributes)'] Solution path (Specify the path to the solution you are going to work with)

 Available parameter prefixes: ['-', '/', '\']
 Press any key to exit.